anudeepsekhar/Traffic-Sign-Classifier/Traffic_Sign_Classifier_report.md

      alt="output_8_0"
      style="float: left; margin-right: 10px;" />

-The above cell shows few examples of the images present in the training data.
+The above shows few examples of the images present in the training data.

 ```python